Best adult only holidays

 In some instances – on the classic and challenging Alpine High Route through the Bernese Oberland, for example, which passes beneath the peaks of the Eiger, Monch and Jungfrau – those under 14 would be ‘positively discouraged’ in the words of its organiser, Inntravel.

 A hotel-to-hotel cycling holiday is another good option; you will generally stay in smaller, characterful hotels chosen for their great food rather than kids’ facilities.
-Headwater has some wonderful itineraries; cycling in Gozo in the spring or autumn ticks all the boxes.
+Inntravel has some wonderful itineraries and all their trips include the option to ride an electric bike.

 Few children would share their parents’ enthusiasm for learned lectures on the finer points of Bernini’s grand design for Papal Rome, the significance of a few shards of Greek urns or the interpretation of Egyptian hieroglyphics.
 Children more or less exclude themselves.
-For architectural holidays we recommend Andante Travels while Martin Randall Travel offers an excellent selection of expert-led small-group tours in Britain.
-New departures include Turner & The Sea, Charles Dickens and Mediaeval Middle England.
+Martin Randall Travel offers a selection of expert-led small-group tours in Britain such as Turner & The Sea, Churchill and Tudor England.

 If you have a large group then one of the most enjoyable holidays is renting a large house.
 For a superb selection of properties in the UK and overseas, go to The Big Domain.